Class Training

 Class Open Training

-The Class runs a full programme of open training; this training is lead by our Class Coach Annabel Cattermole and is open to all class members in a first come, first served basis.
+The Class runs a full programme of open training; this training is lead by our Class Coach Tim Rush and is open to all Class members on a first come, first served basis.
 Alongside the national open training programme the Class aims to run specific North/South Regional training.
 Whilst this is aimed at sailors within that specific region and is designed to support sailors in regions and to reduce the amount of travel and reduce cost it is still open and any sailor is welcome to take part.

 Open training is run as a two day event.
 Coach to boat ratio is a minimum of 1 coach per six boats though it will be higher in tricky weather or with more inexperienced boats.
 We aim to run open training the week before any of our major events at the venue so sailors are able to obtain on site experience and also leave boats at the venue.